Step 5. Compression and Encryption Options

 These storage classes help to keep the right balance between storage costs and data availability.
 Learn more about Amazon S3 storage classes here.

 Select Microsoft Azure Blob Storage

-If you selected Microsoft Azure as a destination storage for the backup plan, the backup wizard provides specific Azure Blob Storage settings.
+If you selected Microsoft Azure as destination storage for the backup plan, the backup wizard provides specific Azure Blob Storage settings.

 You can choose among the following options:

 - Archive Blob Storage.
 This is a low-cost storage option for infrequently accessed data.
-As opposed to hot and cool storage tiers, retrieving data from an archive storage may take up to several hours
+As opposed to hot and cool storage tiers, retrieving data from archive storage may take up to several hours

 - Cool Blob Storage.
 The Cool Blob storage tier has lower storage costs and higher access costs compared to hot storage.
 This tier is intended for data that will remain in the cool tier for at least 30 days.